REQUIRED EQUIPMENT

 Upload instructions

 Please NOTE you must install the connect IQ app onto your Garmin FIRST (see ConnectIQ Setup instructions).
 But after you have followed those instructions and are able to successfully see your Vehicle Count data field on your Garmin, then you should be able to upload the original FIT file to see additional data here on the website.
 You can either directly connect your Garmin to your computer and then look in the Garmin/Activities folder for the FIT file ... or alternatively if you have synced your ride automatically to Garmin Connect, then you can export the original FIT file from Garmin connect per the screenshot linked here: Garmin Connect Export Original Screenshot Once you have "exported original", a FIT file should show up in your Downloads folder.
 That FIT file is the file you must upload to mybiketraffic.
-I'm working to automate the entire process to make it much easier.

 Video review